FilipRokita/FRCLICKER/README.md

 6. Enable and disable it with the buttons selected before

 # Legal
-Developer assume no liability and are not responsible for any misuse or damage caused by FRCLICKER.
+Developer assume no liability and is not responsible for any misuse or damage caused by FRCLICKER.
 Only use for educational purposes!
 Don't use it to gain advantage in any competitions.

 # Author
 Filip Rokita<br/>